 This goes for everything from abortion and marriage, to healthcare and immigration.

-Like Mother Teresa said: “If you want to make the world a better place, go home and love your family.”
+As a wise person once said, and then another less wise but still well-intended person later incorrectly attributed to Mother Teresa: “If you want to make the world a better place, go home and love your family.”

 But stop pretending to be some beacon of moral integrity because you’re real loud about wanting the government to force the rest of us to do what you never have and probably never will as an individual when nobody is watching.